HyeminShin/CodePath-Unit1-Assignment/README.md

 ### Notes
 This time it was quite fun to follow all the steps except figuring out the best layout for collection view -Superhero tab.
-Also, I will work on bonus partin othe week.
+Also, I will work on bonus part in other week.

 ---